 - The most common reason patients have persistent pain after arthroscopic knee surgery is that their knee has damage to the joint cartilage that can’t be adequately repaired by an arthroscopic procedure.

-- The most significant reason for having pain after knee repair surgery is that the arthritis problem (Osteoarthritis) in the joint.
+- The most significant reason for having pain after knee repair surgery is arthritis problem (Osteoarthritis) in the joint.

 How long after meniscus surgery can I walk?